What Are The Reserves Used For?

 Financing Climate Action

-The Government is still studying long-term adaptation solutions to protect our coastline and land mass4 and how to best to fund them in a way that is fiscally sustainable and equitable across generations.
+The Government is currently studying long-term adaptation solutions to protect our coastline and land mass4 and how to best to fund them in a way that is fiscally sustainable and equitable across generations.

 CPF monies are invested by the CPF Board (CPFB) in Special Singapore Government Securities (SSGS) that are issued and guaranteed by the Singapore Government.
 This arrangement assures that CPFB will be able to pay its members all their monies when due, and the interest that it commits to pay on CPF accounts.